eslerm/ansible-briefly/README.md

 ### Role

-The `roles/` directory contains roles which the playbook can use. ansible-briefly uses a single role named `demo`.
+The `roles/` directory contains roles which the playbook can use.
+Briefly Ansible uses a single role named `demo`.

 `demo`'s defaults are are set in `roles/demo/defaults/main.yml`.